Skip to main content

 What languages does Repotoire support?

-Repotoire supports 9 languages: Python, TypeScript, JavaScript (including TSX/JSX), Rust, Go, Java, C#, C, and C++.
-All parsing is done via tree-sitter grammars compiled into the binary — no external parser dependencies needed.
+Repotoire supports 13 languages total: full graph analysis for Python, TypeScript, JavaScript, Rust, Go, Java, C#, C, C++, plus regex-scanned security and quality coverage for Ruby, PHP, Kotlin, Swift.
+All full-graph parsing is done via tree-sitter grammars compiled into the binary — no external parser dependencies needed.

 How do I install Repotoire?